Heat-Not-Burn Across the Globe: Japan

 Then we moved on to the learning centres.
 The learning centres were areas that explained what the purpose of HnB is, how it works, and demonstrates the difference between it and traditional smoking.
 There was even a device that burns a traditional cigarette next to an IQOS and compares the output of both.
 It is a physical demonstration of how much cleaner HnB products are.

 This reminded me of those videos on YouTube that compare smoking and vaping by channeling smoke/vapor into a chamber that has cotton balls in it, then comparing the output of the cigarette vs. the vape.
-We’ve attached a picture below.
+We’ve attached a video below.
 As you can see, the vapor chamber from the traditional cigarette contains a yellow vapor, whereas the vapor chamber from the IQOS device contains white vapor.
 The round circle is a cotton pad.
 The one attached to the traditional cigarette turns yellow, whereas the one attached to IQOS remains white.

 After the demonstration, the representative began a tour of the second floor cafe, lounge, and technical repair centre.
 The technical repair centre isn’t much different from other IQOS stores, but the lounge is unlike anything I had seen before.